 Variety refers to the different types of data - structured, unstructured and semi-structured data.
 In the past, all data that was created was structured data which can be fitted in tables or relational databases, such as financial data.
 But today, 90% of the data that is generated by an organization is unstructured (text, images, video, voice, etc.) data.

-The wide variety of data requires the different approaches, techniques and tools to store or analyse the raw data for the business use.
+The wide variety of data requires the different approaches, techniques, and tools to store or analyze the raw data for the business use.
 It means applying schemas to the data before or during storage is no longer a practical proposition.

 For example, just think of social media like Facebook or Twitter messages going viral in seconds.

 In the past, batch processing was the common practice where we receive an update from the database every night or even every week.
 Computers and servers required substantial time to process the data and update the databases.
 But in the Big Data era, data is created, analyzed and visualized in real-time or near real-time.

 Big Data Challenges